reachjainrahul/testrepo/docs/networkpolicy.md

 # Cloud Controller NetworkPolicy

-Cloud Controller project does not consume the Antrea Network Policy(ANP) object directly.
-The ANP object is used by [antrea](https://antrea.io/) project, where `antrea controller` pod watches for the Antrea Network Policy(ANP) objects and converts each ANP object to an antrea internal [NetworkPolicy](https://github.com/antrea-io/antrea/blob/main/pkg/apis/controlplane/v1beta2/types.go#L202) object for further processing.
-This antrea internal `NetworkPolicy` object will be used by Cloud Controller to enforce the network policies on public cloud virtual machines.
+Cloud Controller project does not consume the Antrea NetworkPolicy(ANP) resource directly.
+The ANP object is used by [Antrea](https://antrea.io/) project, where `antrea-controller` Pod watches for the Antrea NetworkPolicy(ANP) objects and converts each ANP object to an Antrea internal [NetworkPolicy](https://github.com/antrea-io/antrea/blob/main/pkg/apis/controlplane/v1beta2/types.go#L202) object for further processing.
+This Antrea internal `NetworkPolicy` object will be used by Cloud Controller to enforce the network policies on public cloud virtual machines.